Nats win DH opener, ending Phillies' playoff hopes | Devdiscourse

-Trea Turner had three hits, MLB RBI leader Anthony Rendon drove in a pair of runs and the Washington Nationals defeated the visiting Philadelphia Phillies 4-1 in the first game of a day-night doubleheader on Tuesday.
+Trea Turner had three hits, major league RBI leader Anthony Rendon drove in a pair of runs, and the Washington Nationals defeated the visiting Philadelphia Phillies 4-1 in the first game of a day-night doubleheader on Tuesday.
 The Nationals (87-69) reduced their magic number for securing a playoff berth to two, while the Phillies (79-77) were eliminated from playoff contention with the loss.

 Washington, which holds the top spot in the NL wild-card chase, broke a 1-1 tie with a two-run sixth.
 Turner led off with a single, and Adam Eaton just missed a home run, settling for a double.
 Turner scored on Rendon's sacrifice fly, and Eaton came home on Ryan Zimmerman's two-out single.

-Turner finished with two doubles and a single and scored twice.
-Tanner Rainey (2-3) pitched a scoreless sixth inning for the win, and Daniel Hudson worked the ninth for his sixth save as Washington relievers tossed five scoreless innings.
+Turner finished with two doubles and a single, and he scored twice.
+Tanner Rainey (2-3) pitched a scoreless sixth inning for the win, and Daniel Hudson worked the ninth for his sixth save as Washington relievers tossed five scoreless, hitless innings.

 Nationals starter Joe Ross survived a first-inning jam and allowed a run on five hits over four innings.
 The Phillies used a parade of relievers in the doubleheader opener with Nick Vincent (1-4), who was responsible for the sixth-inning runs, taking the loss.